 For beginners, sunrise salutation can be a good guidance to cope up with their breaths and core strengthening for further heavy Yoga types.

 Variations of sunrise salutation

 As every Yoga type is certified with some specific kinds of asanas and their aims of achievement sun salutation is also composed of different variations with varying poses.
-As the core aim of sun solution Yoga sequence is to awaken your body mentally and physically by helping reach your every drop of blood rush to every tissue of your body, these variations are mostly packed with similar poses.
+As the core aim of the sun solution Yoga sequence is to awaken your body mentally and physically by helping reach every drop of blood rush to every tissue of your body, these variations are mostly packed with similar poses.

 All of these variations are composed of straight inhalation pose, Forward bending, lunges, and other poses with segmented exhalation.

 These basic types of sun solution which we are about to see in this article are of three types:

 - Sun Salutation B

 Now without much further ado, let us get started with the yoga sun solution poses.

 Sun salutation is the type of salutation kind that most of us at home want to practice at home.
 This is the type that is chosen mostly by our yoga instructors to make us prepare for further heavy stretch.

 It contains a high-energy enriched sequence for beginners that gathers your body in line with your brain and consciousness.
 It has got all the basic full body stretches that help you stretch and expand every bit of your body with easy steps in the way.